run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Ports-from-Researcher-Containers-using-Ingress.md

 The URL will be composed of the ingress end-point, the job name and the port (e.g. <a href="https://10.255.174.13/test-ingress-8888" target="_self">https://10.255.174.13/test-ingress-8888</a>

-For further details see CLI <a href="https://support.run.ai/hc/en-us/articles/360011436120-runai-submit" target="_self">reference</a> and <a href="https://support.run.ai/hc/en-us/articles/360011131919-Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports" target="_self">walkthrough</a>.
+For further details see CLI command [runai submit](../../Researcher/Command-Line-Interface-API-Reference/runai-submit.md) and [Launch an Interactive Workload Walkthrough ](../../Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md)

 ## Alternatives

 &nbsp;Run:AI is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
 Kubernetes offers a number of alternative <span>ways to expose ports:</span>